Authentication Options

 The following strings correspond to the built-in roles, but any defined role can be used: - librenms_role_normal

-- Sets the administrator level. - librenms_role_global-read
+- Sets the administrator role. - librenms_role_global-read

-- Sets the global read level
+- Sets the global-read role

 LibreNMS will ignore any other strings sent in Filter-ID